MuhammadBilalAkbar/crud_using_drift_package_flutter/README.md

 ![](CRUD%20With%20Drift%20Output.gif)

-4. In `main.dart` file, there are theming properties and MaterialApp's initialRoute property is calling `/` which is HomePage of this app.
+4. In `main.dart` file, there are theming properties and MaterialApp's initialRoute property is calling `AppConstants.homeRoute` which is HomePage of this app.
 5. widgets folder contains `CustomDatePickerFormField` and `CustomTextFormField` widgets.
 6. route folder contains `route_generator.dart` file contains all routes with route settings and error route: